nuggetwheat/abcm2ps/CHORDS.md

 done
 ```

-The following is an example command line illustrating how it can be used:
+which can be called as follows:

 ```
 concat_abc.sh "/Users/doug/personal/music/abc/*/*.abc" > ~/all.abc